VishalJ99/symbolic_distillation/README.md

     - `edge_message_csv`: Path to the edge messages csv file created by the test script.
     - `output_dir`: Path to the output directory where the results will be saved.
     - `sim` : The force law used in the simulation for example `spring`.
 See `utils.force_factory` for valid options.
-    - `--samples`: Number of samples to use for fitting the symbolic model.
+    - `--samples`: Number of samples to use for fitting the symbolic model. (default is 1000)
     - `--eps`: The epsilon value to add to the distance between particles when calculating the forces.
 This is used to prevent division by zero.
 Default is 1e-2.
     - `--no_sr`: Skip the symbolic regression step.